SAHCET offers a programme to assist schools in launching and running a mentoring programme for pre-service training.

 The purpose of SAHCET is to educationally equip each generation through a Biblical, Christ-centred process in order to fulfill God’s purpose.
-Our vision is therefore to establish an institute of higher education where we can equip students through Biblical, Christ-centred education.
-This takes place through a blended online model.

 A tripartite relationship between the teacher intern, the school and the academic institution therefore forms the basis of the education of the teacher interns.

 The academic institution can be any institution that provides a SAQA recognised BEd.
 Keep in mind that studying at secular universities encourages a dualism in world view.
 It makes the work of teachers in Christian education difficult.
 This is because the students do not receive comprehensive training in the basic philosophy of Christian education.
 Preferred providers include:

 - Alphacrucis College (English medium) and Aros (Afrikaans medium) for graduate studies;

 - Alphacrucis College, Morling College and NICE for post-graduate studies; and